 National symbol specifications

 National symbology is a customized symbol specification.
-The nautical charts produced around the world have a distinctive look that is unique to each hydrographic office, which varies from the international standard.
-You may use the INT1 specification as a starting point to create your own National symbol specification.
+The nautical charts produced around the world have a distinctive look that is unique to each hydrographic office producing them because each hydrographic office uses its own variation of the INT1 symbols.